 MCMS and MedChi: Your Advocate

-Together with MCMS and other component societies, MedChi, the Maryland State Medical Society, leads successful advocacy efforts addressing important professional, practice and patient care issues in Maryland and the U.S. Click here to view our 2019 Legislative Victories.
+Together with MCMS and other component societies, MedChi, the Maryland State Medical Society, leads successful advocacy efforts addressing important professional, practice and patient care issues in Maryland and the U.S. View our 2024 Legislative Agenda.

 As a member, you will receive: